OHDSI/KnowledgeBase/SPLICER/README.md

 through the web interface.
 See below for instructions on loading the dataset using isql-vt

+- writeLoadableSPLICERcounts.py : Once the RDF output of the
+splicer2rdf.py script is loaded into a virtuoso endpoint, a query in the following form is ran at the endpoint (see RDF-count-and-drill-down-queries.sparql or the comments in writeLoadableSPLICERcounts.py):

+SELECT count(distinct ?an) ?drug ?hoi
+...

+This query gives the counts for records present in SPLs processed by SPLICER for all drugs and HOIs present in the database.
+This data is saved into a tab delimitted file (most recently test-query-of-counts-09102014.csv) that is loaded by writeLoadableSPLICERcounts.py.
+The script then generates a file (most recently drug-hoi-counts-with-linkouts-SPLICER-09102014.tsv) that can be loaded into the relational Schema table 'drug_hoi_evidence'.
+An example record:

+drug_hoi_relationship	evidence_type	modality	evidence_source_code_id	statistic_value	evidence_linkout	statistic_type
+40184727-35809076       SPL_SPLICER     positive        2       7       http://dbmi-icode-01.dbmi.pitt.edu/l/index.php?id=0     COUNT

+The data in this file can then be used

 ------------------------------------------------------------

 LOADING THE RDF DATA INTO VIRTUOSO: